Observe.AI acquires ScopeAI to advance omnichannel ambitions

 The acquisition signals a shift into the omnichannel analytics market that Observe.AI will provide starting this fall, beginning with support for web chat channels, said Observe.AI CEO Swapnil Jain.
 Support for email will be added next via updates, he added.
 The goal is to consolidate voice and text metrics within a single dashboard that enables organizations to optimize customer engagements spanning multiple communications channels.

 Current ScopeAI CEO Natalie Abeysena will now lead omnichannel product development for Observe.AI.
-The acquisition of ScopeAI comes after $54 million in series B funding last year that brought Observe.AI’s valuation to $89 million.
+The acquisition of ScopeAI comes after $54 million in series B funding last year that brought Observe.AI’s total funding to $89 million.
 Revenues have since then increased 300%, the company claims.

 Observe.AI already makes use of automatic speech recognition and natural language processing (NLP) to analyze voice calls via a software-as-a-service (SaaS) platform.
 Now organizations want to apply those capabilities to every type of communications channel an enterprise routinely employs to engage customers, said Jain.
 “They need a full view of the customer journey,” he said.